Associate Member Benefits

 FSF members in the US are eligible to join a credit union for their banking.

 A great way to contribute further is by talking with your friends and colleagues about our work to promote, protect, and develop free software -- in particular about becoming an FSF member.
 The growth of the free software movement depends on members like you!
-We publicly thank all our members who have inspired others to join.

 - Tax deduction in the USA